khaoula-ess/sql_data-warehouse-project/README.md

-# 🏗️ Data Warehouse and Analytics Project
+# 📊 Data Warehouse and Analytics Project

-Welcome to my **Data Warehouse and Analytics Project**!
+Welcome to the **Data Warehouse and Analytics Project** repository!

-This project demonstrates how to design and implement a complete data warehousing solution using SQL Server.
-From raw data ingestion to generating business insights, this end-to-end solution showcases essential data engineering and analytics skills.
+This project demonstrates a comprehensive data warehousing and analytics solution — from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---

-## 👩‍💻 About Me

-Hi!
-I'm **Khaoula Ess**, a **Data and Discourse Master's student** with a growing passion for **data analysis** and business intelligence.
-This project is part of my personal portfolio to demonstrate my hands-on skills in modern data practices.
+## 🚀 Project Requirements

+### 🏗️ Building the Data Warehouse (Data Engineering)

+**Objective**
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

+**Specifications**

+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---

-## 📌 Project Overview

-### 🔧 Data Engineering Phase

-#### Objective:
-Build a data warehouse in **SQL Server** that integrates raw datasets from various sources to support analytical reporting.

-#### Key Tasks:
-- Import and clean raw data from CSV files (e.g., ERP, CRM systems)
-- Design a star schema for reporting (fact and dimension tables)
-- Load data using SQL scripts and views
-- Ensure optimized structure for querying and analytics
-- Document relationships and schema
+### 📈 BI: Analytics & Reporting (Data Analytics)

+**Objective**
+Develop SQL-based analytics to deliver detailed insights into:

+- **Customer Behavior**
+- **Product Performance**
+- **Sales Trends**

+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

 ---

-### 📊 Data Analytics Phase

-#### Objective:
-Write SQL queries that extract meaningful insights for business decision-making, such as:

-- 📈 Sales trends
-- 🛍️ Product performance
-- 🧑‍🤝‍🧑 Customer behavior
-- 💸 Profitability metrics
+## ⚖️ License

+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+You are free to use, modify, and share this project with proper attribution.

 ---

-## 📁 Project Structure
+## 🌟 About Me

+Hi there!
+I'm **Khaoula Ess**, a Master's student in **Data and Discourse**, passionate about data analysis and building real-world data solutions.
+This project is part of my personal portfolio to showcase my growing skills in SQL and data engineering.

+---